 You’ll always be

 There’s a fuzzy logic in the embrace of Emiliano Sala by the Cardiff fans.
 He never played a minute but he signed a piece of paper and became a Cardiff City player.
-Because of the tragic events he will go down in Bluebirds folklore and be remembered forever in the history of the club, more than other players who dedicated several years of their career.
+Tragedy means he will go down in Bluebirds folklore and be remembered in the history of the club, probably more than players who dedicated several years of their career.

-Emiliano Sala’s face has been everywhere since he disappeared: those tanned features, that look of intense concentration.
-The new signing photographs taken at Cardiff City, a few Nantes match action shots and one nice portrait image are being particularly well used, as well as what appears to be a slightly grainy selfie of him relaxing at home.
+Emiliano Sala’s face has been everywhere since he disappeared: tanned, boyish features and a look of intense concentration.
+The new signing photographs taken at Cardiff City, a few Nantes match action shots and one nice portrait image are being particularly well used in the media, as well as what appears to be a slightly grainy selfie of him relaxing at home.

-Late on Saturday night after shooting the match I grew over-tired, spending too long lying on the sofa drifting in and out of consciousness to the drone of Match of The Day, failing to summon the will to get the dog off my lap and press on with the bedtime routine.
+Late on Saturday night after shooting the match, I grew over-tired.
+I spent too long lying on the sofa drifting in and out of consciousness to the drone of Match of The Day, failing to summon the will to get the dog off my lap and go to bed.

-When eventually I managed all that and rested my head on the pillow, sleep refused to arrive quickly.
+When I eventually fell into my pit, sleep refused to arrive quickly.
 It was Sala’s face and his final moments my brain was still circling around, still trying to fathom.
-How did that happen?
+How did that even happen?
 His death is something unimaginably horrific and yet you can’t help but try to imagine it.
 At least this morbid brain can’t.

 Emiliano, or Emi, as he is known to team-mates, sits in a light aircraft bound for Cardiff in the unsettled early evening one Monday in late January.
 The 28 year-old man from the central Argentina province of Santa Fe is at the peak of his footballing powers, ready for a career-defining tilt at the Premier League with struggling Cardiff City.
 His Instagram posts suggest his excitement about the move from Nantes and his hunger for success.
 He is due to report for his first Cardiff training session the next morning.

 He expresses doubts about the plane in a Whatsapp voice message to friends and family as he awaits take-off on the runway in Nantes, north France.
-He says it ‘seems to be falling apart’ and heartbreakingly jokes about a search for him if he is not heard from in the next hour and a half.
-In the message his voice sounds tired and he indicates what a whirlwind the last few days had been, going back and forth from Nantes to Cardiff.
+He says it ‘seems to be falling apart’ and talks, half-jokingly, about a search for him if he is not heard from in the next hour and a half.
+In the message his voice sounds tired and indicates the whirlwind last few days, going back and forth from Nantes to Cardiff.

 After signing for Cardiff he had wanted to return to Nantes to properly say goodbye to his team-mates, his friends at the club where his professional reputation was established, earning his lucrative three and a half year Cardiff contract.

-I regularly observe and photograph professional footballers from a well policed, media-accredited distance and would have probably photographed Sala on countless occasions if things had turned out differently, normally.
+I regularly observe and photograph professional footballers from a well policed, media-accredited distance and would have probably photographed Sala on countless occasions if things had turned out differently.
+If they had turned out normally.
 It’s a global game and the life experiences of footballers can be extremely different; their appearance and manner varies widely.
-But such footballers are essentially all young wealthy successful men.
-They all enjoy a degree of celebrity, existing in an always precariously transient, stage-managed bubble.
+But such footballers are essentially all young, wealthy, successful men.
+They all enjoy a degree of celebrity and attention, existing in an always precariously transient, stage-managed bubble.
 They are a valuable commodity.

 They noisily take off and creakily climb into the sky.
-Dave the pilot is a Lincolnshire man, fully qualified and well experienced taking skydivers for jumps, but an engineer by trade.
+Dave the pilot is a Lincolnshire man, qualified as a pilot to take skydivers for jumps, but an engineer by trade.
 He sits at the controls, wrestling the plane in difficult weather.
-It is now pitch black dark outside, and windy too.
+It is now dark outside, and windy too.
 Maybe the plane feels fragile in the air, juddering along.
 Maybe internal lights go out.
 Maybe Emiliano can make out the pilot up front, hear an alerting beep beep beep, or frantic repetitive clicking and crunching noises as he desperately tries something which fails to work.
 Maybe he hears Dave make the request to land early in the Channel Islands and knows there is a serious issue and the pair of heartbeats quicken.
 Maybe there is a small blank cockpit door and he sees nothing.
 Either way he is totally alone, trapped and terrified and helpless.